-When should someone in fellowships start looking for a job?
+When should someone in fellowships start to search for a job?
 I think the answer to that depends upon how long the fellowship is.
-I think more and more fellowships are kind of tending to be two years minimum, some are three, depending upon what specialty you’re going into.
-I just think there’s been kind of a shift from the one-year fellowship to a little bit longer.
+I think more and more fellowships are tending to be two years minimum.
+Some are three, depending upon what specialty you’re going into in your career.
+I think there’s been a shift from the one-year fellowship to a little longer.
 But regardless of the length of the fellowship, I think it would make sense for a physician in fellowship to start looking for a job immediately.
-Looking for a job obviously is different than actually signing a contract for a job.
+Looking for a job is different than actually signing a contract for a job.

-There is absolutely no harm in going out and seeing what the market has to offer.
-If you are in fellowship, then you are likely in a specialty that is in high demand and will probably have an easier time finding a job.
-However, obviously the opportunities are less when you are in some kind of subspecialty.
-Kind of how I would go about looking for a job, one, you need to find the area where you want to live.
-If you’re completely open to living wherever then you can generally find a great deal if you are kind of absolutely have to live in a specific area, maybe due to a significant other, maybe you’re involved, engaged, married to another physician training, and then you need to follow them, or they’re in a program and are gonna start and you need to be there as well.
-Other blogs of interest include:
+Tips on how I would go about looking for jobs.
+One, you need to find the area where you want to live.
+Suppose you’re entirely open to living wherever.
+In that case, you can generally find a great deal if you have to live in a specific area, maybe due to a significant other.
+Or you’re involved, engaged, or married to another person in medical training.
+Then you need to follow them, or they’re in a program and will start, and you need to be there.

 - Can a Physician Back Out After Signing an Offer Letter?